 When a resident was prescribed a medicine for administration on a "when required" basis for the management of distressed reactions, the dosage instructions were recorded on the personal medication record.
 Staff knew how to recognise signs, symptoms and triggers which may cause a change in a resident's behaviour and were aware that this change may be associated with pain.
-However, the reason for and the outcome of administration were not recorded and a resident specific care plan was not in place.
-An area for improvement was identified.
+The reason for and the outcome of administration were mostly recorded on a separate record sheet and a care plan was usually in place.
+The manager agreed to ensure that these records were in place for all residents, where appropriate.